twolfson/twolfson.com/articles/learning-to-forget.md

 - Avoid checking personal email as it will remind you of stressing other tasks that you have in your daily life

+When working remotely:

-When working remotely, never directly context switch between work and personal tasks.
-Always do something between them.
+- Never directly context switch between work and personal tasks
+    - Always do something between them.
 For me, I sleep my computer and go get dinner or take a walk.

 When not working (e.g. personal life):
 - Avoid checking work email as it will remind you of stressing other tasks that you have in your daily life
 - Push notifications for email are a really bad habit and will cause unnecessary stress
-    - Instead, feel free to check work email when you have downtime and can actually facilitate it
+    - Instead, feel free to check work email when you have downtime and can actually facilitate any issues
     - If you are an engineer, try to set up something like Pager Duty which will call you about the immediately important things

 # Personal experiences